tsabunkar/play_javascript_basics/interview-question/interview_question_1.md

 Often Observable is preferred over Promise because it provides the features of Promise and more.
 With Observable it doesn’t matter if you want to handle 0, 1, or multiple events.
 You can utilize the same API in each case.

 Observable also has the advantage over Promise to be cancelable.
 If the result of an HTTP request to a server or some other expensive async operation isn’t needed anymore, the Subscription of an Observable allows to cancel the subscription, while a Promise will eventually call the success or failed callback even when you don’t need the notification

+11) what is Testbed, use of BeforeEach() function ?
+Configures and initializes environment for unit testing and provides methods for creating components and services in unit tests.